 - From the Goals Type dropdown, select the option tracks custom conversion on.

-- In the URL field, specify the operation from the dropdown, and in the field next to it, enter the URL of the webpage where you want to track the conversions.
-This field appears based on what you have selected in the Goal Type dropdown.
+- In the Included URLs field, specify the operation from the dropdown, and in the field next to it, enter the URL of the webpage where you want to track the conversions.
+If you wish to exclude a webpage from the goal conversion tracking, use the Exclude URL option to specify the operation and the URL of that page.

 - Click NEXT to complete the remaining test configurations.

-- On the click of FINISH, a custom conversion code snippet appears at the bottom of the page under the Conversion goal code snippet section.
+- On the click of CREATE, a custom conversion code snippet appears in the Goal URLs section.
 The code snippet looks like:

 If you create a custom conversion goal from scratch, the _vis_opt_goal_conversion(your_goal_ID) variable appears in your goal code snippet.
 However, if an existing goal is converted to a custom conversion goal, the _vis_opt_register_conversion(your_goal_ID, your_campaign_ID) variable appears instead of _vis_opt_goal_conversion(your_goal_ID).NOTE: In a campaign, the custom conversion code is unique to each custom goal you define for a test.

-To make your custom conversion goal work, you must add the generated code snippet below your SmartCode and configure as to when the custom goal starts tracking.
+To make your custom conversion goal work, you must add the generated code snippet below the VWO SmartCode and configure as to when the custom goal should start tracking.
 The tracking can be on a button click, link click, the success of Ajax request, and so on.
 For example, to trigger a custom conversion goal bound to a click event of an anchor tag, specify the code as follows:

 In this example, the code snippet is bound to the on-click event of the anchor tag.
 The anchor tag must be clicked first to fire the conversion.